cunninghamp/Office365GroupsReport/README.md

 ## Installation

-This script has a dependency on the AzureADPreview module.
+This script has a dependency on the AzureADPreview module, minimum version 2.0.0.127.

 This script can make use of the following functions: